eegli/bitcoin/readme.md

 ## Example Explorer

 The block explorer we're building is inspired by https://github.com/janoside/btc-rpc-explorer.
-You can follow the installations instructions over there and then run it like so, assuming the node is running on port 7332 with username `user` and password `pass`:
+You can follow the installations instructions over there and then run it like so, assuming the Bitcoin node is running on port 7332 with username `user` and password `pass`:

 ```sh
 btc-rpc-explorer --port 8080 --bitcoind-port 7332 -u user -w pass
 ```

-## Project Goals
+## Block Explorer Goals

 1. List the lastest blocks of the chain.
 Example: https://bitcoinexplorer.org/blocks
 2. Click on height of block to get its transaction info.
 First, display the coinbase and then the other transactions.
 Example: https://bitcoinexplorer.org/block-height/790323